Union Jack flag icon Canada flag Canada Ireland flag Ireland

 We’ve put together some information to help schools protect themselves from cyber threats.

-Cyber risk is growing concern for many organisations and we’ve recently conducted research that shows education establishments are no exception.
+Cyber risk is a growing concern for many organisations, and we’ve conducted research that shows education establishments are no exception.

 Examples of cyber risk in schools

 It’s clear that many establishments still feel uneasy about whether their school is fully prepared for a cyber attack.
-Our research revealed that over two thirds of educational establishments are concerned with the impact of cyber crime but it is not the only risk.
-Below are several examples of cyber risks to school.
+Our research revealed that over two-thirds of educational establishments are concerned with the impact of cybercrime, but it is not the only risk.
+Below are several examples of cyber risks to schools.

 Independent school cyber attack

-Last year, Insurance Times reported a phishing attack on an independent school.
-The target had been school fees and the attacker had emailed parents asking them to pay the terms fees via a link.
-This link however, had nothing to do with the school and fees were paid to a rogue website.
+Insurance Times reported a phishing attack on an independent school.
+The target had been school fees, and the attacker had emailed parents asking them to pay the term's fees via a link.
+This link, however, had nothing to do with the school, and fees were paid to a rogue website.

-It’s very difficult to defend against this type of attack but creating awareness of how to recognise rogue communications may help prevent parents and teachers becoming victims to the crime.
+It’s very difficult to defend against this type of attack, but creating awareness of how to recognise rogue communications may help prevent parents and teachers from becoming victims of the crime.
 You can find examples of phishing emails and what to look out for from HMRC.

 The insider